mothur/mothur.github.io/_wiki/shhh.flows.md

 tags: 'commands'
 redirect_from: '/wiki/Shhh.flows.html'
 ---
-The **shhh.flows** command is Pat Schloss\'s
-translation of Chris Quince\'s PyroNoise algorithm [1](https://people.civil.gla.ac.uk/~quince/Software/PyroNoise.html) from C to C++ with the incorporation of mothur\'s bells and whistles.
+The **shhh.flows** command is Pat Schloss's translation of Chris Quince's PyroNoise algorithm [1](https://people.civil.gla.ac.uk/~quince/Software/PyroNoise.html) from C to C++ with the incorporation of mothur's bells and whistles.
 Based on processing of test datasets provided by Quince, **shhh.flows** gives the same/similar output to AmpliconNoise.
 (Note: The AmpliconNoise pipeline includes a second algorithm, SeqNoise.
 SeqNoise does not operate on the